Stamp Duty and the Second Home Surcharge

 • You already own another residential property anywhere in the world

-This surcharge is added on top of the standard SDLT rates and applies across each tax band, so the extra cost can add up quickly.
-For example, a £300,000 second home would typically incur around £9,000 in additional SDLT.
+This surcharge is added on top of the standard SDLT rates and applies across all price bands.

 Exemptions to the Surcharge

-There are some situations where the surcharge doesn’t apply:
+There are limited circumstances where the 5% surcharge does not apply:

 • Caravans, mobile homes, and houseboats

-• Annexes or granny flats that meet certain criteria (usually valued at less than one-third of the total property)
+• Annexes or granny flats that meet qualifying criteria (typically valued at less than one-third of the total property price)

-• Properties bought by charities or housing associations
+• Properties purchased by charities or housing associations

 Impact of Residency

-Non-UK residents may face an extra 2% SDLT surcharge on top of the 3%, potentially bringing the total additional charge to 5%.
-This means international buyers can pay substantially more in SDLT.
+Non-UK residents face an additional 2% surcharge, bringing the total potential extra charge to 7% (5% + 2%).
+This means international buyers can pay significantly more in SDLT than UK residents.

-• You must sell your previous main home within 3 years of buying the second property
+• You must sell your previous main residence within 3 years of buying the new property

-• Neither you nor your spouse should still own the old main residence
+• Neither you nor your spouse/civil partner should still own the former main home

-• Claims need to be made within 12 months of the sale or 12 months after the filing deadline, whichever is later
+• Your refund claim must be submitted within 12 months of the sale (or within 12 months of the SDLT filing deadline, whichever is later)

 HMRC requires supporting documents like sale contracts and proof of ownership.